 Contact a Lawyer About Your Disability Insurance Claim

-If you’ve been denied disability insurance benefits and payments, contact Stephens & Holman for a free consultation.
-We are proud to serve clients across Vancouver and 25 locations throughout B.C.
-As a No Recovery, No Fee legal counsel, we will not hold you responsible for any legal fees should we be unable to settle your claim or win your case.
+If you’ve been denied disability insurance benefits, contact Stephens & Holman for a free consultation.
+We are proud to serve clients with 25 locations throughout B.C.
+As a no recovery, no fee legal counsel, we will not hold you responsible for any legal fees should we be unable to successfully appeal your denied disability claim.